-Carlton Marks affectionately known as ‘Harold’ was born on June 28, 1928 to Allan and Lucy Marks in Guyana, South America.
+Carlton (Harold) Marks - Administrator of the Georgetown and New Amsterdam Hospitals Carlton Marks affectionately known as ‘Harold’ was born on June 28, 1928 to Allan and Lucy Marks in Guyana, South America.

 He was the youngest of a close-knit family of six children: Colin, Vera, Ulric, Enyd and Ronald Marks.
 Carlton began his Christian life in the catholic faith in Essequibo, Guyana where he was baptized confirmed and received first communion.

 Carlton obtained his primary and secondary school education in Guyana.
 Upon finishing secondary school, he entered the health service industry at Georgetown Hospital in the clerical field.
 While working in this setting, he met and married Sheila, a registered nurse.
 Their union lasted fifty years to date.

 A few years later, he was promoted to the senior position of Administrator at Georgetown Hospital, then the largest public health-care facility in the Capital of Guyana.
 Carlton’s quest for excellence and extreme dedication to his career naturally made him well- respected by his colleagues.
 On occasion, when Guyana’s Permanent Secretary of the Ministry of Health was away on business, Carlton was called upon to act in his absence and did so seemingly without effort.

 Personally, Carlton was a cheerful, humble man with a quiet demeanor.
 Known for his keen intellect and great sense of humor, Carlton always had a dimpled smile for friends and family.
 He was a proud father and a caring husband.
 Some of his favorite and most talked about moments was centered around time spent with his siblings.
 In particular, he often recalled fond memories of relaxing in his sisters’ home, while in the company of his brothers.

 While in Guyana he became involved in community service and was appointed president of the local chapter of the Lion’s International Club.
 He was a loving husband, father, grandfather, brother, uncle and friend to all who knew him.
 His gentle nature and soothing spirit will sorely be missed by all who loved him.